WHAT IS THE PROSTATE?

 Some researchers are concerned that prostate cancer can be so slow growing that the prescribed treatment and side effects are often worse than the potential consequences of inaction.
-However without a PSA test, it would be impossible to know if an early stage cancer will be slow growing or of the more aggressive type that can quickly become fatal if left untreated.
+However without a PSA test, it would be impossible to know if an early stage cancer will be slow growing or if it is a more aggressive type that can quickly become fatal if left untreated.

 As urology specialists with a long and successful track record of treating prostate cancer, our doctors firmly believe that PSA screenings remain essential to managing prostate health.
 Only when a "normal" baseline reading has been established (preferably by the age of 50) can your doctor watch for any dramatic jump in PSA readings which could indicate the need for urgent action.

 The earlier prostate cancer is found, the better the chances are that it can be treated effectively.
 If the tumor has not spread outside prostate gland, the chances are good for long-term survival.
 Once the tumor has spread, it is harder to treat.

 Cancer is the uncontrolled growth of abnormal cells.
 Prostate cancer begins inside the prostate and may grow to involve the entire gland.
 Eventually, it can also spread outside the gland or spread to other body parts.
 Some prostate cancers grow slowly, while others can move quickly to other parts of the body, especially the lymph nodes and the bones.
 This spread is called metastasis.

 Other than skin cancer, prostate cancer is the most common type of cancer among American men.
 The number of diagnosed cases has been increasing dramatically over the past decade, largely due to the growing use of a blood test (PSA TEST) that is widely used to screen for prostate cancer.

 Prostate cancer affects thousands of lives.
 More than 180,000 new cases are diagnosed each year in the U.S. More than 30,000 patients die from the disease annually.